 Changes to Minn.
 Stat.
 116.03, Subd.
 2b., enacted on March 4, 2011, set a goal for the MPCA to issue or deny a permit within 150 days of receipt of a complete application.
 To achieve that goal, the MPCA must review permit requests and notify applicants whether or not their application is complete enough for processing within 30 business days of receipt.
 If an application is considered incomplete, the MPCA must identify the deficiencies and advise applicants on how to fix them.

-Under the law, the MPCA is also required to submit an annual report to the Legislature by August 1.
+Under the law, the MPCA submits an annual report to the Legislature by August 1.
 The most recent version is available below.

 Permit forms and applications